Gainful Employment Disclosures & Net Price Calculators

 - File a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.

-Estelle Skin Care & Spa Institute does not accept transfer hours from other institutions and never solicits the transfer of students attending another post-secondary institution.
-We are unable to guarantee transfer of hours earned at Estelle Skin Care & Spa Institute to another institution.
+Estelle Skin Care and Spa Institute does not accept transfer hours from other institutions and never solicits the transfer of students attending another post-secondary institution.
+We are unable to guarantee transfer of hours earned at Estelle Skin Care and Spa Institute to another institution.

 - O*NET – Occupational Information Network website